 PUT YOUR MUSIC ONLINE FOR FREE STREAMING:

-If you want people to hear your music, you’re going to have to put it online for free—on a platform such as SoundCloud, Spotify, YouTube, ReverbNation, etc. If you’re releasing an album, you need to put a few tracks out there—at the least.
+If you want people to hear your music, you’re going to have to put it online for free—on a platform such as SoundCloud, Spotify, YouTube, ReverbNation, etc. This is particularly true if you’re releasing a single.
+If you’re releasing an album, you need to put a few tracks out there—at the least.
 Why?
 Answer: There is a literal endless sea of absolutely fabulously talented music of every goddamn genre on the planet online right now—and it’s free.
-If you lock yours up and make it available to paying-listeners only, you’ll get left behind before you even start.
+If you lock yours up and make it available to paying-listeners only, people will pass you by, opting for the free stuff, and you’ll get left behind before you even start.
 And, no samples or teasers—posting those is a great way to get yourself forgotten about.
 Full songs only, please.

 BE WILLING TO INVEST SOME COIN: